riyanshibohra/DataLens/README.md

 # Overview

-VisualizeAI is an advanced agentic framework built on LangGraph that transforms natural language queries into data-driven visualizations.
+DataLens is an advanced agentic framework built on LangGraph that transforms natural language queries into data-driven visualizations.
 The system autonomously navigates the web using Tavily search and BeautifulSoup scraping to gather relevant information, then intelligently processes and visualizes this data through customized charts—all orchestrated by a sophisticated AI agent powered by OpenAI's models.

 ## Core Capabilities